 Assuming you have the Ink Business Preferred® Credit Card, then all the points you earn on these three cards could be redeemed in one of two ways.

-One option is that they could be redeemed for 1.25 cents each towards the cost of a travel purchase.
-If you have the Chase Sapphire Reserve® Card (review), then all the points you earn could be redeemed for 1.5 cents each towards the cost of a travel purchase.
-Chase even temporarily has the “Pay Yourself Back” feature, giving you even more flexibility with your points.
+One option is that they could be redeemed for 1.25 cents each toward the cost of a travel purchase through the Chase Travel Portal.
+If you have the Chase Sapphire Reserve® Card (review), then all the points you earn could be redeemed for 1.5 cents each toward the cost of a travel purchase.

 The second choice is that you can convert these points into airline miles or hotel points, using one of the Ultimate Rewards transfer partners, which are as follows: